Top Mississippi River Cruises Offered by American Cruise Lines (UPDATED 2026)

 So much to see and do on river cruises.
 Big cities and small towns along the river welcome passengers and share what makes their places special.

-When describing the 2025 Mississippi River cruises offered by American Cruise Lines below, I’ve also included tips about some of my favorite shore excursions on each itinerary.
+When describing the 2026 and 2027 Mississippi River cruises offered by American Cruise Lines below, I’ve included tips about some of my favorite shore excursions on each itinerary and I also share my main reason for choosing each itinerary.

 Here's everything that's included in an American Cruise Lines cruise package: